 Graduate Program Summary

-The Department of Mathematics offers the following degrees in mathematics: Doctor of Philosophy, Master of Science, Master of Arts, Master of Science in Teaching and Master of Arts in Teaching.
+The Department of Mathematics offers the following degrees in mathematics: Doctor of Philosophy, Master of Science, Master of Science in Teaching and Master of Arts in Teaching.

 There are opportunities for concentrated study in algebra, number theory, analysis, algebraic and differential geometry, topology, logic and set theory, differential equations, dynamical systems, probability theory, numerical analysis, numerical optimization, combinatorial analysis, graph theory, computer applications, biomathematics, imaging and mathematical physics.